 It is because of generous donors that this dad in Brazil got what he needed to solve his family’s water crisis.
 When it seemed like all odds were against Jonas, your support made it possible for him to access an affordable, long-term safe water solution, that has changed his family’s lives.Read more

-To help us reach more people in need of safe water and sanitation in Brazil, donate today.Donate
+To help end the water crisis in Brazil, donate today.Donate